MicrosoftDocs/windowsserverdocs/includes/guarded-fabric-initialize-hgs-default-step-one.md

-Clients can contact any HGS node in a failover cluster by using the failover clustering distributed network name (DNN).
+Clients can easily contact any HGS node by using the failover clustering distributed network name (DNN).
 You'll need to choose a DNN.
 This name will be registered in the HGS DNS service.
 As an example, if you have 3 HGS nodes with hostnames HGS01, HGS02, and HGS03, you might decide to choose "HGS" or "HgsCluster" for the DNN.